-- to elect three Class I Directors to our Board of Directors - to vote on a stockholder proposal to eliminate our rights agreement
+- to elect two Class II Directors to our Board of Directors - to vote on a stockholder proposal to eliminate the restrictions on the transferability of Class A Common Stock

 We currently are not aware of any other business to be acted upon at the meeting.
 If other business is properly raised, your proxies have authority to vote as they think best, including authority to adjourn the meeting.